phop1002/ball_and_pipe_control/README.md

 It is a model-free, off-policy, algorithm that utilizes a Q-table in tandem with the Q-function to obtain optimal Q-values for optimization of the goal (or system).

-Works with the idea of maximizing the reward obtained from the agent (system) interacting with the environment when trying to achieve the goal.
+Works with the idea of maximizing the reward obtained from the agent (system) interacting with the environment when trying to achieve the goal via the Bellman equation.
 The maximized value is stored as a Q-value in the Q-table.

 This Q-table is then used as a reference for where the maximum expected future rewards are stored.
 These values are used to find the next action for the agent and, in this case, the subsequent system response feedback.

+An epsilon greedy strategy is used within our system to allow for the agent to explore its environment, although not at an unnecessary rate, as the epsilon greedy strategy is used to balance the exploration and exploitation of the environment by the agent.

 The Q-table as well as the rest of the controller components for this project are implemented in MATLAB.